Photo by Sundry Photography / Shutterstock

 This Marriott Bonvoy Boundless bonus is unlike any we’ve seen before, but there are a few catches.
 Here’s what you can expect from the card.

-Current sign-up bonus: Earn five free nights after spending $5,000 on purchases within the first three months of account opening.
-Each night is valued at up to 50,000 Marriott Bonvoy points, so this offer is worth up to a potential total of 250,000 points, depending on where you redeem your rewards.
+Earn three free nights after spending $3,000 on purchases within the first three months of account opening.
+Each night is valued at up to 50,000 Marriott Bonvoy points, so this offer is worth up to a potential total of 150,000 points, depending on where you redeem your rewards.

 Article continues below advertisement